 Providers of AP CSP Curricula and Pedagogical Support

 The College Board has endorsed innovative curricula that come with preapproved syllabi, lesson plans, and formative assessments, delivered by expert education organizations.
 These curricula include professional development to prepare teachers, whether experienced or new to computer science, to teach the AP Computer Science Principles course.

 Adopting one of these out-of-the-box solutions can be a good choice for schools implementing AP CSP.
 If your school decides to use a curriculum from one of the endorsed providers below, your AP CSP teachers can attend a professional development event offered by that provider and get guidance targeted to that curriculum.
 Of course, your teachers can also choose to participate in an AP Summer Institute for AP CSP.

 Beauty and Joy of Computing (BJC)'s AP CSP curriculum, developed at the University of California, Berkeley, and Education Development Center, and North Carolina State University with support from the National Science Foundation.
-It emphasizes the joy of creating complex and beautiful computer programs and critical reflection on the potential benefits and harms of new computing technologies.
-The course uses the visual block-based programming language Snap! and has an exploratory, hands-on approach where students collaborate in pairs and teams on projects across a variety of contexts (games, art, mathematics, language, etc.) BJC is available free online.
+It emphasizes the joy of creating complex and beautiful computer programs and engages students in critical reflection on the social media implications (including potential benefits and harms) of new computing technologies.
+The course uses the visual block-based programming language Snap! and has an exploratory, hands-on approach in which students collaborate in pairs and teams on projects across a variety of contexts (games, art, mathematics, language, etc.) BJC is available free online.